2 of the oldest were pulled out of high school years ago to work for their father.

 No offence, but it's not hard to see why your mom and her sisters fled abroad.
 They would have rotted away in such a village.

-What I admire greatly about them is that they practice very old-fashioned slavic traditions, and more importantly, give what this country seriously lacks, CHILDREN. :)
+and more importantly, give what this country seriously lacks, CHILDREN. :)

 We don't actually need more badly educated children who don't leave their village.
 In fact, such people tend to be a burden on the State, as they use, use, use and take, take, take while contributing next to nothing economically.